joselevelsup/tkh-exam-code-challenge-phase2-week3/README.md

 # Exam Code Challenge

+## Github Repository Instructions
+- **DO NOT SUBMIT THE EXAM BEFORE COMPLETING THIS CHALLENGE**
+    - You must complete this challenge then submit the exam.
+We will not look at any code that is committed after you have submitted the exam.
+- Make a new repository
+- Clone this repo and make it private.
+- Make sure you invite Wren, Jose, and Rafael
+    - Jose's Github username: joselevelsup
+    - Wrens's Github username: wrenpurcell
+    - Rafael's Github username: imkewlhuh

 ## Instructions
 You are building a simple web application, and you need to implement user authentication using Express.js.
 Create the necessary routes and middleware functions for user registration, login, and authentication.